 2. Use a spray to help remove static

-The benefits of this product is that it protects the hair from UV rays, removes static, and helps reduce bad odors from the hair.
+The benefits of this product are that it protects the hair from UV rays, removes static, and helps reduce bad odors from the hair.

 3. Use a humidifier at home